Born of Osiris: The Eternal Reign and The Simulation (2016–2020)

-Angel or Alien, Through Shadows and departure of Buras and McKinney (2021–present)
+Angel or Alien, Through Shadows, departure of Buras and McKinney and arrival of Montgomery and Marinaro (2021–present)

-On March 18, 2021, the band released a new single called "White Nile" accompanied by a music video.
-On May 13, 2021, the band released a new single and music video entitled "Angel or Alien" and announced the release of a new album with the same name for July 2, 2021.
+On March 18, 2021, the band released the new single "White Nile" accompanied by a music video.
+On May 13, 2021, the band released a new single and music video, "Angel or Alien", and announced the release of a new album with the same name for July 2, 2021.

 Born of Osiris started writing a follow-up album to Angel or Alien as early as February in 2021.
 On August 16, 2023, the band released a new single, "Torchbearer", followed by "A Mind Short Circuiting" on February 29, 2024.

-On March 1, 2024, longtime keyboardist and vocalist Joe Buras announced his departure from the band, citing personal growth and aspirations as his reasons for leaving.
+On March 1, 2024, keyboardist and vocalist Joe Buras announced his departure from the band, citing personal growth and aspirations as his reasons for leaving.
 On April 24, 2024, the band released another stand-alone single, "Elevate."
+The band performed on the Mayhem Fest concert tour that summer.

-On May 28, 2025, Born of Osiris made an announcement that Lee McKinney had left the band leaving Ronnie Canizaro and Cameron Losch as the only members from the classic line up.
-Mckinney wanted to focus on his new band with Tilian Pearson called Dead Air Divine.
+On May 28, 2025, Born of Osiris announced that Lee McKinney had departed the band, leaving Ronnie Canizaro and Cameron Losch as the only members from the classic line up.
+McKinney wanted to focus on his new band with Tilian Pearson called Dead Air Divine.

 Born of Osiris released their seventh studio album, Through Shadows, on July 11 of 2025.
-The album includes all of the previously released singles since 2023's "Torchbearer."
+The album includes the previously released singles since 2023's "Torchbearer."

+On August 21, 2025, guitarist Travis Montgomery and bassist/backing vocalist Dan Marinaro joined the band permanently.
+Bassist Nick Rossi switched to guitar and keyboards.

+In February 2026, the band was announced as part of the lineup for the Louder Than Life music festival in Louisville, scheduled to take place in September.
+In March, they toured Australia supported by local band Ironstone.

+Musical style and influences

+AllMusic said that Born of Osiris were a progressive metal band that combined technical death metal with "progressive-tinged hardcore" and metalcore.
+The band played deathcore early in their career, though they would eventually abandon this style in favor of stronger emphasis on melody and technical proficiency.
+The band's music employs dual lead guitars and also incorporates elements of psychedelic music with its keyboard work.
+Vocally, Born of Osiris are known for "stacking and intersecting" screaming and cleans, according to Loudwire.
+Various elements of the band's instrumentation have drawn comparisons to 1980s heavy metal acts such as Dream Theater, Judas Priest, Iron Maiden, Helloween and Meshuggah.
+Additionally, the band is known for its incorporation of narratives into its albums.